Whipple Procedure (Pancreaticoduodenectomy)

-The Whipple procedure, also called a pancreaticoduodenectomy, is performed to treat the following conditions:
+The Whipple Procedure, known as a a pancreaticoduodenectomy, is performed to treat the following conditions:

 - Neuroendorince (slet Cell) Tumors